Hanabi-Live/hanabi-live/docs/FEATURES.md

   * Brown is abbreviated as "n".
   * The "dark" suits are abbreviated the same as their normal counterparts.
   * Gray is abbreviated as "a".
-* You can also use the order of a suit on the stacks instead of the suit name.
-For example, "11" represents a red 1 when the red stack is the left-most stack.
-This is helpful in games with suit names that start with the same letter.

 #### Special Note Borders